radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 ### API design

 we have to add/modify aws-credentials.tsp as below and generate new model that supports AWS IRSA.
+We should add cli commands and options that utilize the new model.

 ```
 @doc("AWS credential kind")